asher-m/autospeedtest/README.md

 The `SITES` variable is a dictionary containing the Ookla server IDs and a description of each testing location.
 Users can add or remove entries to this dictionary to change the servers with which they test.
 For plots, if a server is found in the results database that cannot be found in the `SITES` dictionary, its server ID will be used in its place.

-A list of server IDs (useful for the `SITES` variable) can be [found here](https://c.speedtest.net/speedtest-servers-static.php), (this seems to be a list of US Speedtest servers; for other countries YMMV, but Google should be able to help you).
+A list of server IDs (useful for the `SITES` variable) can be [here](https://williamyaps.github.io/wlmjavascript/servercli.html) or [here](https://c.speedtest.net/speedtest-servers-static.php), (the second link seems to be a list of US Speedtest servers.
+For other countries YMMV, but Google should be able to help you).
 The most useful thing for me has been to go to [speedtest.net](https://www.speedtest.net/), run a few tests on servers that it automatically chooses, and choose the one I like most or that seems to provide the most consistent results.

 ### Commandline options